MeridianResearch/cot_health_metrics/README.md

 # Metrics for measuring various CoT pathologies

 This project contains several metrics to measure chain-of-thought (CoT) pathologies.
 See `src/metric_*` for implementations.
 We focus on the following primary metrics:
-- Necessity (called Reliance in the code)
+- Necessity to primarily detect the post-hoc pathology where the CoT is not needed to get the correct answer.
-- Substitutability (called Internalized in the code)
+- Substantivity to primarily detect the internalized pathology where the model uses CoT as computations rather than reasoning.
-- Paraphrasability
+- Paraphrasability to primarily detect the encoded pathology where the model has semantic encodings of the CoT which is not obvious to human readers.

 ## Running the Code